-There are more complicated ways to rehydrate your Sharpie.
+There are more complicated ways to rehydrate a dried out Sharpie.

-Crazy Russian Hacker shows in this video how to remove the ink reservoir from the barrel, then add alcohol 4ml at a time using a dropper.
+Crazy Russian Hacker shows in this video how you can fix a dry sharpie marker pen by removing the ink reservoir from the barrel, then add alcohol 4ml at a time using a dropper.

-Another technique I’ve seen people recommend is to stand a Sharpie point up and use a syringe to inject alcohol directly into the tip.
+Another technique I’ve seen people recommend on how to make a Sharpie work again is to stand a Sharpie point up and use a syringe to inject alcohol directly into the tip.